Building business credit is both highly misunderstood and becoming more and more important all the time for business owners.

 It used to be that Harry’s Plumbing Supply Company would let Joe from Joe The Plumber Inc. take $5,000 worth of plumbing supplies to get his job done over at the local high school.
 Harry knew Joe was good for it so he issued an invoice, usually with Net 30 terms, and then trusted Joe to get it repaid in “about 30 days.”

 That’s a great thing but it’s also not a very “scalable” model.
-Harry can’t meet everyone and give a handshake deal to them if he wanted to have 10,000 or 100,000 customers.
+Harry can’t meet everyone and give a handshake deal to them if he wants to have 10,000 or 100,000 customers.

 Enter business credit.
 Now, places like Dell, Staples and Home Depot, among many others, can pull a business credit report and score.
 This shows the repayment history and behavior of each company and make a data-driven decision on whether to extend credit to that company or not.
 It’s not only scalable, but would you rather make your credit decisions with data to support it or do you want to always depend on your hunch?
 I think I’m pretty good at reading people, but I’ll go with the data option myself.